Science Behind the Raw Food Diet | RAW FOOD DIET PLAN

 Naturally fresh raw foods that are plant-based are healthier and more nutritious than cooked foods rich in meat, plant dishes, and commercialized food items, considering if the raw food to be eaten is clean and free from physical, biological, chemical, and radiological hazards.

-Naturally fresh raw foods are high in some nutrients and will supply the daily needs of our body if we will mix it with lesser quantity and mass of cooked foods on a plate.
+Naturally, fresh raw foods are high in some nutrients and will supply our body’s daily needs if we mix them with lesser quantity and mass of cooked foods on a plate.

 According to Tiffani Bachus R.D.N. and Erin Macdonald R.D.N., co-founders of “U Rock Girl!”, a website designed to nourish the mind, body, and spirit of women of all ages and stages of life, “There are no hard rules about what percentage of the diet must be raw, but usually, at least 75% of the diet consists of raw foods and no animal products are enough”.

-It is much lower in saturated fats found in high-fat foods such as pork and beef.
-It is also low in trans fat from packed and processed food items such as powdered flour, white sugar, butter, and margarine.
+It is much lower in saturated fats than high-fat foods such as pork and beef.
+It is also low in trans fat from packed and processed foods such as powdered flour, white sugar, butter, and margarine.

 Raw food diet plan